OBESITY – A MODERN EPIDEMIC

 - have failed to achieve and maintain weight loss despite a minimum of 6 months conservative measures

 There are several different weight loss (or bariatric) surgical procedures performed in Australia.
-Dr Ramsay performs laparoscopic adjustable gastric banding (LAGB) and laparoscopic sleeve gastrectomy (LSG) in Coffs Harbour.
+Dr Ramsay performs Laparoscopic Adjustable Gastric Banding (LAGB), Laparoscopic Sleeve Gastrectomy (LSG) and Laparoscopic One Anastomosis Gastric Bypass (OAGB) in Coffs Harbour.
 Should there be any complicating factors requiring care in a tertiary centre, then a referral to specialist colleagues in Sydney, Brisbane or Melbourne can be arranged.

-The choice of procedure needs to be discussed following assessment and consultation with your surgeon, who will guide you through the appropriate options.
-Research has shown that weight loss surgery is more successful if provided as part of a Mutidisciplinary Team.
+The choice of procedure needs to be discussed following assessment and consultation with Dr. Ramsay, who will guide you through the appropriate options.
+Research has clearly shown that weight loss surgery is more successful if provided with the care of a Mutidisciplinary Team.
 All patients are assessed by Mrs Kyla Holley, psychotherapist, and Mrs Lauren Stephens, dietician, prior to surgery.
 Their ongoing support and review after operation is vital for optimal results.
 Occasionally other medical specialists/therapists will be involved in ongoing care.

 Your safety and long-term health is always our primary concern.